 When we understand the role that fascia plays with the musculoskeletal system, we see movement in a more effective way.
 Taking an overall systemic view of movement ensures we understand dysfunction and how to attack the problems causing it, not just chasing away pain.

 What is Fascia?

 Fascia is a band or sheet of connective tissue (primarily collagen) beneath the skin that attaches, stabilizes, encloses, and separates muscles and other internal organs.
 Fascia is now regarded as the largest sensory organ in the body.
 It’s so fine-tuned that even minor changes in tension and tone can have large ramifications throughout the whole muscular system.

+Fascia can become damaged through a number of causes: trauma, disease, imbalances, over-training, and under use to name a few.
 Approaching your pain and problems as an entire body issue creates a three-dimensional idea of musculoskeletal anatomy and an appreciation for whole-body patterns that distribute compensation in daily functions.

-Steps to Effective Myofascial Release:
+Steps for Effective Myofascial Release:

 Effective myofascial exercises are relatively easy and straightforward.
 To start, find a spot that is tender or an area where you feel discomfort when you move.
 For best results, begin the athletic regeneration and recovery process near the center of the body and slowly work away to the extremities.

 - Find a tender spot that is tight or uncomfortable.